Please also reference the video: https://www.youtube.com/watch?v=8FOFI-JvCh0

 Select "SCSI Controller" from left side, and select "Hard Drive" in selection box, and click Add.

-Enter virtual hard disk image file (.VHDX) which can be download using link you received.
+Browse and enter the virtual hard disk image file (.VHDX) which was downloaded using the link you received.
+This is the boot disk image.
 Click Apply to save changes.

 Note: the VHDX file can be downloaded using the link received after purchasing the V101.